nithin-popuri7/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/ExpNo 2/Description.md

 Remove node 4 from the front of queue and visit the unvisited neighbours and push them into queue.
 Now, Queue becomes empty, So, terminate these process of iteration.
 ### Algorithm:
-<li>Construct a Graph with Nodes and Edges</li>
+Step1:Construct a Graph with Nodes and Edges.
- <li>Breadth First Uses Queue and iterates through the Queue for Traversal.</li>
+Step2:Breadth First Uses Queue and iterates through the Queue for Traversal.
-  <li>Insert a Start Node into the Queue.</li>
+Step3:Insert a Start Node into the Queue.
-<li>Find its Successors Or neighbors and Check whether the node is visited or not.</li>
+Step4:Find its Successors Or neighbors and Check whether the node is visited or not.
-<li>If Not Visited, add it to the Queue.
-Else Continue.</li>
+Step5:If Not Visited, add it to the Queue.
+Else Continue.
-<li>Iterate steps 4 and 5 until all nodes get visited, and there are no more unvisited nodes.</li>
+Step6:Iterate steps 4 and 5 until all nodes get visited, and there are no more unvisited nodes.

 ### Program:
 ```